opalmedapps/docs/docs/development/setup.md

 ### Set up the legacy databases

 All legacy databases are managed using [Alembic](https://alembic.sqlalchemy.org/en/latest/).
-Follow the instructions in the [db-docker README](https://gitlab.com/opalmedapps/db-docker/-/blob/main/README.md) to set them up.
+Follow the instructions in the [db-management README](https://github.com/opalmedapps/opal-db-management/blob/main/README.md) to set them up.

 Ensure that you also insert the test data via the `reset_data.sh` script as outlined in the instructions.

-### Set up the backend
+### Set up OpalAdmin

-Follow the [backend README](https://gitlab.com/opalmedapps/backend/-/blob/main/README.md) to set it up.
+Follow the [OpalAdmin README](https://github.com/opalmedapps/opal-admin/blob/main/README.md) to set it up.

 In addition, there are management commands that initialize required data as well as test data.